 The four canine teeth in dogs are the most common sites of deciduous tooth retention in companion animal medicine.
 The incisors and premolars are next most common.
 Molars, it bears noting, are never retained as deciduous molars are never present in dogs and cats.

 Genetic factors account most often for the retention of deciduous teeth.
 Environmental, infectious and traumatic factors are considered distant possibilities in these cases.

 Symptoms and Identification

 The clinical signs of retained teeth are obvious: Any deciduous teeth retained after six months of age are deemed abnormally persistent.

 Diagnosis of retained deciduous teeth is typically undertaken via visual inspection of the mouth during routine physical examination.
-X-rays under anesthesia are recommended to assess the length of the root, the degree of resorption of the root (if any), and the relationship to and integrity of the adjacent permanent teeth.
+Dental x-rays under anesthesia are recommended to assess the length of the root, the degree of resorption of the root (if any), and the relationship to and integrity of the adjacent permanent teeth.

 All breeds of dogs are susceptible to retained deciduous teeth but small breed dogs are especially susceptible.